ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Introduction

-To address these challenges, we introduce \textsc{eris}, a scalable serverless FL framework that removes the server bottleneck while preserving FedAvg utility.
-The key idea is to partition each client update across multiple client-side aggregators, so that (i) aggregation is decentralized and network load is balanced, and (ii) no single entity observes a full client update (only a small, randomized subset), yielding inherent privacy benefits for client updates. \textsc{eris} further integrates a distributed shifted compression mechanism to drastically reduce the number of transmitted (and exposed) parameters.
-To the best of our knowledge, \textsc{eris} is the first serverless FL framework that preserves \emph{FedAvg-equivalent utility}, provides \emph{information-theoretic privacy amplification for client updates}, and simultaneously \emph{reduces communication overhead}.
-We also extend the analysis of privacy-preserving full-parameter FL to modern LLMs, demonstrating feasibility at scale where prior methods fail to preserve both utility and efficiency.
-Our key contributions are: \begin{itemize}[noitemsep, topsep=0.pt, parsep=0.5pt, partopsep=0pt, leftmargin=1.8em] \item \textbf{Exact serverless aggregation via gradient partitioning.} We introduce a novel gradient partitioning scheme that balances network load and remains mathematically equivalent to FedAvg updates, while amplifying privacy on client updates by limiting the information available to any single observer. \item \textbf{Distributed shifted compression.} Building on our partitioned aggregation, we propose a distributed shifted compression mechanism that reduces transmitted parameters to less than $3.3\%$ of the model size and cuts distribution time by up to $10^3\times$ in the worst case.
-Besides improving communication efficiency, compression further limits exposure by shrinking the parameter subset observed per round. \item \textbf{Theory and large-scale validation.} We provide convergence guarantees and information-theoretic privacy bounds showing that leakage decreases with the number of aggregators and the compression level.
-Extensive experiments across three image and two text datasets---from small networks to modern LLMs---and under two threat models against six SOTA baselines confirm \textsc{eris}'s strong privacy--utility--efficiency trade-off. \end{itemize}
+To address these limitations, we propose \textsc{eris}, an FL framework designed to jointly satisfy privacy, scalability, and utility.
+At its core, \textsc{eris} introduces \emph{Federated Shard Aggregation} (FSA), which partitions each client update into non-overlapping shards and distributes their aggregation across multiple client-side aggregators.
+Because the shards are disjoint and complete, clients recover after reassembly the same global update as induced by centralized aggregation, while no single aggregator ever observes a full client update.
+Furthermore, we show that FSA readily integrates with \emph{Distributed Shifted Compression} (DSC)~\citep{soteriafl2022}, a key component of modern systems that effectively reduces the number of transmitted parameters but does not, by itself, guarantee privacy.
+To the best of our knowledge, \textsc{eris} is the first FL framework that simultaneously provides FedAvg-equivalent utility, information-theoretic privacy amplification, and scalable distributed aggregation without relying on heavy cryptography or utility-degrading perturbations.
+Our key contributions are: \begin{itemize}[noitemsep, topsep=0.pt, parsep=0.5pt, partopsep=0pt, leftmargin=1.8em] \item \textbf{Federated Shard Aggregation.} We introduce FSA, a distributed aggregation mechanism that shards client updates across multiple aggregators.
+FSA removes the central aggregation bottleneck, limits the information visible to any single observer, and preserves the centralized FL update after reassembly. \item \textbf{Seamless integration with Distributed Shifted Compression.} We show that FSA naturally supports DSC as a pre-processing layer, reducing transmitted and exposed coordinates.
+This further enhances scalability and privacy while retaining the strong utility provided by FSA. \item \textbf{Theoretical guarantees and large-scale validation.} We provide convergence guarantees and information-theoretic privacy bounds showing that leakage decreases with the number of aggregators and, when DSC is enabled, with the compression level.
+Extensive experiments on four image and two text datasets---from small models to modern LLMs---and under two threat models against six SOTA baselines confirm \textsc{eris}'s strong privacy--utility--scalability trade-off. \end{itemize}